koirala8/Baseball_ULMV2/Readme.txt

     python script_name.py
     ```

+5. To Connect SQL Lite Database to PowerBi to get data

+	- Visit this Youtube URL: https://youtu.be/6bmTdIeu5rA

 ## Additional Information

 - The script uses the `schedule` library to set up a recurring job for data processing.
 You can adjust the schedule according to your needs.